Alton/Godfrey Rotary Club Honors September Students of the Month

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Students selected for this honor are recognized and presented with an award at a Rotary Club meeting and are eligible to compete for a $5000 Scholarship that will be presented to one of the students honored as “Student of the Month” during the school year.
-This is the 17th year of the program and 291 students have been recipients of this honor since the program was initiated.
+Students selected for this honor are recognized and presented with an award at a Rotary Club meeting and are eligible to compete for a $5000 scholarship which will be presented to one of the eighteen students honored as a “Student of the Month” during the school year.
+This is the 15th year of the program and 253 students from the three area high schools have been recipients of this honor.

-TORI QUALLS is the daughter of Larry and Tina Qualls of Alton.
-She presently ranks at the top of her class and is a member of the National Honor Society of which she serves as Treasurer.
-She has been a member of the Student Council for four years and has been selected to membership and serves as President of Mu Alpha Theta[a Mathematics Honor Societ}.
+Eric’el Johnson is the daughter of Eric Johnson and Heather Campbell-Johnson of Alton.
+She is a member of the National Honor Society and ranks in the upper five percent of her class.
+She is presently serving as Treasurer of the National Honor Society and has been a regular on the school’s high honor roll.
+She was selected as a Junior Marshall and was the recipient of the Yale Book Club and Young Achievers Awards.

-Qualls has been a member of a number of student organizations that include the Biology, Physics, Architectural Drafting, and French Clubs.
-She has been a member of the school’s Math team and has competed in competitive gymnastics since the fourth grade.
-She was the recipient of the Yale Book Award presented to a student of outstanding character and intellectual promise and was also selected to an award recognizing the top French III student.
+She has been active in student organizations as a member of the Student Council, Chess, Math, and Spanish clubs.
+She has been a participant in the Upward Bound and the Minority Excellence programs serving as vice president of the latter group.
+She has been a participant in the Power of Peers and Teen Summit programs.
+She has also been a member of the Redbird girls soccer team.

 Dr. Thomas Juravich